encodi/data-structures/README.md

 # data-structures
-Repository to practice data-structures search, sort, and other algorithms
+Repository to practice data-structures and algorithms for search, sort, etc...

 (WIP)
 ...